Royal Photographic Society: Distinctions and qualifications

+Since 2025 the RPS has also offered Chartered Photographer status for those actively working professionally within photography.
+This carries the postnominals: CPhot.

 Exhibitions

-The Society has held an annual exhibition since 1854 and in 2021 it will be in its 163rd edition.
+The Society has held an annual exhibition since 1854 and in 2025 it will show its 166th edition.
 The Society now holds an annual International Photography Exhibition, which tours the United Kingdom, and other exhibitions.
 At its new headquarters it shows four major photography exhibitions annually.

 Workshops

 The Society runs more than 300 workshops and lectures throughout the UK that are open to members and non-members.
-Many are held at the RPS headquarters in Bath and range from an Introduction to Digital Photography to Plant and Garden Photography.
+Many are held at the RPS headquarters in Bristol and range from an Introduction to Digital Photography to Plant and Garden Photography.

 Awards and medals

 Each year the Society presents a series of awards to photographers and other individuals in photography.
 The recipient receives a medal.

 The highest award of the RPS is the Progress Medal, which was instituted in 1878.

 The Society's other annual awards are the: Centenary Medal, Award for Cinematic Production, Award for Outstanding Service to Photography, the Combined Royal Colleges Medal, the Education Award, the Fenton Award (and Honorary Life Membership), the Hood Medal, the J Dudley Johnston Medal, the Lumière Award, RPS Member's Award (and Honorary Life Membership), the Selwyn Award, the Vic Odden Award, and The Bill Wisden Fellowship of the Year.